Nathaniel Adam is the 2nd Captain Atom.

 Energy Projection and Manipulation - He is able to emit blasts of any type of quantum-based energy from any part of his body at once, but normally prefers using his hands for ease of aim.
 He is able to control the magnitude and wavelength of his energy blasts at will.
 He can stun his opponents with his blasts at the lowest setting.
 But, at higher settings, he's shown to blow up aircraft (ranging from fighter jets to large spaceships, such as Kobra's Ark), tanks, stagger powerful super-powered beings, incinerate a human being down to their bones or completely vaporize them, detonate atomic explosions, and the list goes on.
 At one point, the force from high-powered blasts have started earthquakes (while Atom was fighting another being underground).
 With the Quantum Field, he is able to generate and manipulate forces along the Unified Field (fundamental forces).
 In the same way, he learned to access weak force energy, manipulate gravitational forces, and electromagnetism (has generated pure light from his body, and manipulated electromagnetism to shut of the Ray's powers with a simple blast of energy).
 The Quantum Field also grants his Quantum blasts with the effect of intense heat, and he has shown to be able to melt down dense metallic substances and heat things up with what he likes to call 'Quantum heat.'
 At one point, he applied his energy manipulation to manipulate one's brain waves in order to put them to sleep.
 Captain Atom is also able to generate energy shields (strong enough to stop things as powerful as entropy) around himself, and others.
 He was once able to transmute the force of an energy blast, as well.

-Vast Superhuman Strength- The limits of Captain Atom's physical strength are unknown, but based on his showings, he is well in excess of Class 100 and is well within Superman's strength class, or possibly beyond.
+Vast Superhuman Strength- The limits of Captain Atom's physical strength are unknown, but based on his showings, he is well in excess of Class 100 (most likely capable of easily lifting/carrying more than 500,000 tons) and is well within Superman's strength class, or possibly beyond.
 To date, he's been able to physically fight and/or inflict damage on beings such as Wonder Woman, Mr, Majestic, Ultraa, Major Force, Superman (who was brainwashed at the time), and the like.
 It was stated that he is strong enough to move around mountains.
 He can increase his strength to phenomenal levels using the quantum field.

 Superhuman Reflexes - Captain Atom is able to think, move and react at superhuman speeds, significantly greater than humans.
 Dr. Heinrich Megala revealed that Captain Atom was once able to move faster than he could think during his experimental testing of Captain Atom's powers.
 He has shown to react fast enough to stop bullets with his hand, and move fast enough to intercept gunfire after it's already left the barrel.
 He has also displayed some level of superhuman speed during his battle with Ultraa.